timmo001/home-panel/docs/docs/configui.md

 Head to the configuration section where you can set and create new themes.

-## Editing the header

-Enter the Config UI and click the icon in the header.
-This will then give you access to edit the header to your liking and even disable individual elements.

 ## Adding a card

 Enter the Config UI and click the card with the + that appears.